sanxy/NairaPay/README.md

 ## License

-NairaPay Plus is made available under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+NairaPay is made available under the terms of the [MIT License](https://opensource.org/licenses/MIT).
 ```
 MIT License